xcp-ng/xcp-ng-org/docs/cli_reference.md

 We advise to use Xen Orchestra instead of this method.
 See [Xen Orchestra rolling snapshots](https://xen-orchestra.com/docs/rolling_snapshots.html).
 :::

-Commands for controlling VM shceduled snapshots and their attributes.
+Commands for controlling VM scheduled snapshots and their attributes.

 The vmss objects can be listed with the standard object listing command (`xe vmss-list`), and the parameters manipulated with the standard parameter commands.
 For more information, see [Low-level parameter commands](#low-level-parameter-commands)